-Dr Taylor's work explores the cultural, political, and legal dimensions of economic change in Britain since the 1700s.
-He has published on subjects ranging from the rise of the corporation, the early history of corporate governance, and the regulation and punishment of commercial fraud, to the history of the financial press and literary representations of commerce.
-His latest research explores the history of advertising in Britain in the early twentieth century.
+My work explores the cultural, political, and legal dimensions of economic change in Britain since the 1700s.
+I have published on subjects ranging from the early history of corporate governance and the regulation of commercial fraud, to the history of the financial press and cultural attitudes to advertising.

 Hist280: The Victorians and Before: Britain, 1783-1901

 Hist343: Advertising and Consumerism in Britain, 1853-1960